-As a version of the Cloud PC that is designed for federal employees and contractors, Windows 365 Government will be offered for Government Community Cloud (GCC) and Government Community Cloud High (GCC High).
-According to Microsoft, this offering provides a full Windows 365 experience that is designed to meet the extremely high security and compliance requirements of the US government.
+As a version of the Cloud PC designed for federal employees and contractors, Windows 365 Government will be offered for Government Community Cloud (GCC) and Government Community Cloud High (GCC High).
+According to Microsoft, this offering provides a full Windows 365 experience designed to meet the extremely high security and compliance requirements of the US government.

 This will allow US government users to benefit from the power and security of the Microsoft Cloud to enhance the user experience through flexibility and innovation.